ningweinw/iengage/project-files/case-study/Data and AI/Data Integration and Analysis.md

 sub-category: "Data and AI"
 courses: [DP-203]
 ---
-# Data Integration and Analysis with Azure Synapse and Data Fabrics
+# Data Integration and Analysis with Azure Synapse Analytics and Microsoft Fabric

 ## Introduction
 In the bustling city of Dataville, a team of data scientists at the company Contoso is on a mission to unlock the secrets of their vast data landscape.
-They have recently adopted Azure Data Fabrics to seamlessly integrate their diverse data sources and Azure Synapse to analyze and gain insights from their data.
+They have recently adopted Microsoft Fabrics to seamlessly integrate their diverse data sources and Azure Synapse Analytics to analyze and gain insights from their data.

 One day, the team receives an urgent request from their CEO: they need to predict customer behavior for an upcoming product launch.
-The team springs into action, using Azure Data Fabrics to connect data from their CRM, social media, and sales databases.
-With all the data unified, they turn to Azure Synapse to run complex queries and machine learning models.
+The team springs into action, using Microsoft Fabric to connect data from their CRM, social media, and sales databases.
+With all the data unified, they turn to Azure Synapse Analytics to run complex queries and machine learning models.

 As they delve deeper, they uncover patterns and trends that were previously hidden.
 The insights they gain not only help in predicting customer behavior but also reveal opportunities for new product features.
 The CEO is thrilled with the results, and the team celebrates their success, knowing they have mastered the art of data integration and analysis.